Before your tournament

-There are a few things to think about before your event.
+There are a few things to think about before your 5-a-side tournament.

 You can’t play without a pitch, so first have a think about your location.

-If there’s not an Astroturf pitch near you, then hopefully there’s local football pitch.
-You won’t want to use the full length of the pitch, because that will involve an awful lot of running.
+- If there’s not an AstroTurf pitch near you, then hopefully there’s a local football pitch.
+You won’t want to use the full length of the pitch because that will involve an awful lot of running.
 Consider getting some cones to half the pitch and make goals on either side, rather than at the ends.

-School or university grounds often have football pitches, where you can do the same thing as above with cones to make an appropriate size of pitch.
+- School or university grounds often have football pitches where you can do the same thing and use cones to make an appropriate size of pitch.

-Make sure you post on social media, so everyone in your personal network knows what you’ve got planned.
+- Promote your tournament and post on social media so everyone in your personal network knows what you’ve got planned.
 This will be the quickest way to get people involved.

-Get in touch with your local press, whether that’s the radio or newspaper.
-The Fundraising Manager in your area could even provide a quotation.
+- Get in touch with your local press, whether that’s the radio or newspaper.
+Your local Fundraising Manager can help you write a press release.

-Put posters up on town notice boards, with contact details and instructions for how people or already established teams can sign up.
+- Put posters up on town notice boards with contact details and instructions for how people/already established teams can sign up.

-If there are no community notice boards in your area, then you should find that there are often notice boards in supermarkets.
+- If there are no community notice boards in your area you should find that there are often notice boards in supermarkets.

 Who’s playing who?
 You’ll need to set up schedules.
 Team A plays team B. Team C plays team D. Then the two winners play each other.
 If there are more teams, have a knock-out.

-Now have a think about what you’ll need to do during your event:
+Now have a think about what you’ll need to do during your tournament.

 - Take pictures of the event.

-- Consider refreshments – people, especially the athletes, are going to get thirsty.
+- Consider refreshments – people, especially the players, are going to get thirsty.